MicrosoftDocs/power-automate-docs/articles/privacy-dsr-export-msa.md

 ---
-title: Power Automate GDPR Data Subject Export Requests for Microsoft Accounts (MSA) | Microsoft Docs
+title: Respond to personal data export requests (Microsoft account)
-description: Learn how to use Power Automate to respond to GPDR Data Subject Export Requests for Microsoft Accounts.
+description: Learn about the resources available in Power Automate to help you meet your obligations to export customers' personal data under various privacy laws and regulations for users who authenticate using a Microsoft account.
 services: ''
 suite: flow
 documentationcenter: na